Here’s What I Do Like About Bernie Sanders

 I have frequently criticized illiberal tendencies on the left.
 There is a segment of progressive activism that seeks to shut down opposing views rather than prevail by reason.
 But Sanders is emphatically not an adherent of that political mode.
 He is a committed political liberal in the mold of the old Free Speech Movement from the 1960s.
 When some leftists tried to shut down a campus speech by the risible Ann Coulter last year, Sanders vocally denounced their campaign.
 Here he is, sounding like John Stuart Mill:

 “What are you afraid of ― her ideas?
 Ask her the hard questions,” he concluded.
 “Confront her intellectually.
-Booing people down, or intimidating people, or shutting down events, I don’t think that that works in any way.
+Booing people down, or intimidating people, or shutting down events, I don’t think that that works in any way.”

 I don’t consider Sanders’s obsession with a “political revolution” realistic, but it is just that — a political revolution, not a violent one.
 And this is why I would have zero qualms about voting for him should he win the nomination.
 He would be the only candidate who could stop a true aspiring authoritarian.
 As much as I hope he does not get the nomination, my vote for him in November would be automatic.